clasqm/QBASDOWN/README.md

 Once you've unzipped the Linux version, you can find the dependencies with *ldd qbasdown*.
 You should also have the *tput* command, normally part of *ncurses*.
 QBASDOWN will work without *tput*, it just doesn't look as pretty.

-Please download the file TEST.MD, cd to where you saved it and use QBASDOWN to convert it to HTML.It will create a file called TEST.HTM in the same directory.
+Please download the file TEST.MD, cd to where you saved it and use QBASDOWN to convert it to HTML.
+It will create a file called TEST.HTM in the same directory.
 That file will show you which aspects of Markdown I've so far managed to implement in QuickBASIC.

 The long-term goal is to implement all of Gruber's original Markdown, plus selected extensions from MultiMarkdown and other developments, a few modest ideas of my own (see the emoji and diacriticals section in *test.md*), and some prettyprinting.
 Technically, I suppose that means I am inventing a new dialect of Markdown.
 Fame at last!